 7. Be-friend the staff

 Make friends with the staff.
 They know the inventory; they can hold things for you; they can contact you when things come in that they know you’ve been looking for.
-The people at my favorite thrift store may not know my name, but they surely know my face!
+The people at Unique and Value Village may not know my name, but they surely know my face!
 LOL

 8. Look it up….with caution!